andyyyyaa/myproject/README.md

 https://github.com/andyyyyaa/jetson-inference
 # Example
 you can have a look of the example output in annotated_output.mp4 but make sure to delete the annotated_output.mp4 befor you run the code

-https://drive.google.com/file/d/1M7_jPJXNFbaBrMOeEScxZXoC0paGJSvN/view?usp=sharing
+This is the vedio that demostrate the use and function of the program https://drive.google.com/file/d/1M7_jPJXNFbaBrMOeEScxZXoC0paGJSvN/view?usp=sharing